alejorojas2/PLPA504V_Bioinf_skills/Lecture_8/Lecture_8.md

 Now, we need to create a reduced file to check our sequences.
 Let's install [seqtk](https://docs.csc.fi/apps/seqtk/) for manipulating fasta and fastq files:

 ```
+#It is not available as module
+#Let's activate our conda environment

+module load python/anaconda-3.8
+source /share/apps/bin/conda-3.8.sh

 conda install -c bioconda seqtk

 ```